hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 > **A note on paired-end reads:** In this case you can see that the reads are paired-end reads because we have provided two FASTQ files as input and they have `_1`/`_2` right before the `.fq`/`.fastq` extension.
 >
 > This is a very common annotation for paired-end reads.
-Alternatively, sometimes they might also be annotated as `_R1`/`_R2`, but once again, they will almost always be placed right before the `.fq`/`.fastq` extension.
+Alternatively, sometimes they might also be annotated as `_R1`/`_R2` but, once again, they will almost always be placed right before the `.fq`/`.fastq` extension.

 ### Read groups